SabrineGc/SabrineGc/README.md

 # 💫 About Me:

-As a Full-Stack Web developer.
+As a Full-Stack Web/Mobile developer.
 I am a committed problem solver, a team player and an effective communicator.
+I enjoy building scalable and efficient applications and exploring new technologies and frameworks to improve my skill.

 ## 🌐 Socials:
 <p align="left">